Sublimation Printing: A Complete 2026 Guide for POD Sellers

 Environmental Impact and Sustainability

-Sublimation printing is one of the more eco-friendly printing options available today.
-It uses no water, unlike DTG printing, which needs pre-treatment and washing.
-The inks are also non-toxic.
+Sublimation is one of the more eco-friendly printing options.
+It uses no water (unlike DTG, which needs pre-treatment and washing), the inks are non-toxic, and because the heat press only runs while printing, it is energy-efficient with little waste.

 Also Read: